cjdaly/FishCoin/README.md

 ![](FishCoin-3.png)

-When all hell is breaking loose, you're gonna need a FishCoin!
+_When all hell is breaking loose, you're gonna need a FishCoin!_

+This repo contains [3MF](https://3mf.io/) files for printing FishCoin tokens and boxes on a [Bambu Lab X1-Carbon](https://bambulab.com/en/x1) 3D printer.

 ![](FishCoin-1.png)